-“To survive over a century, the customer always comes first”
+“To survive over 125 years, the customer always comes first”

 Thomas & Proetz Commission Co. was founded in 1896 to sell lumber products on commission from a downtown office in St. Louis.
 In 1900, the name was changed to Thomas & Proetz Lumber Company.
 In 1903 it expanded into an office and lumber yard at 3400 Hall Street in north St. Louis.
 Over the years other companies, particularly sawmills like Calion Lumber Company, were formed with Thomas & Proetz selling their production on commission.
 Calion Lumber Co., established in 1904, is the only other company remaining.

 Thomas & Proetz Lumber Co. was primarily a sales operation and lumber distribution yard from its beginning until the late 1960’s.
 Nearly all of Calion’s production was sold by Thomas & Proetz until the 1950’s when Calion began diversifying and became more independent.
 By the mid 1970’s, Calion and Thomas & Proetz were totally independent of each other.
 Therefore Thomas & Proetz sought new business and built its first dry kiln in St. Louis in 1968.
 With space for further expansion needed a 20 acre site was purchased in nearby Nashville, Illinois.
 Another yard with dry kilns and a planer was opened there in 1977.